capgemeng/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 The set of 17 SDGs is considered one of the most effective frameworks for translating GCs into manageable targets for each country.
 Despite this comprehensive vision, **there are certain conditions marked by a socioeconomic-environmental model and by the situation of the countries, which cause progress towards the achievement of some SDGs without achieving others**.

 ### 1.3 Objective
  **The objective of this project is to study the relationship of the SDGs with climate change and energy transition**.
+Thus, this study sheds light on potential **synergies, trade-offs, and linkages** between the **climate change and energy transition** and the **Sustainable Development Goals (SDGs)**.

 ### 1.4 Datasets and alternative data sources
 We focus the analysis on data from **137 countries** worldwide for the years **2017, 2018, 2019 and 2020**, on which we will mainly analyse the **17 SDGs** in their relationship with **climate change and energy transition (9,384 observations)**.
 Which data is used: